joaomcruz/challenge-qa-engineer-bravocare/README.md

 1 - Clone this repository to your local machine (it's up to you to clone it with SSH or HTTPS.
 If you can't clone it with SSH -and you want to do it via SSH- please refer to the documentation <a href="https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account"> here </a >) by clicking on the green `Code` button and then clicking on the copy URL button next to the method that you decided to use for cloning.

 2 - Now that you have the URL to clone the project, go to a folder where you keep your GitHub projects (or create a new one ).
-Now that you have a folder to keep the project, open the terminal (GitBash/PowerShell with admin permission) paste the command `git clone git@github.com:joaomcruz/challenge-qa-engineer-bravocare.git` if you're doing it through SSH and press enter.
+Now that you have a folder to keep the project, open the terminal (GitBash/PowerShell with admin permission) and paste the command `git clone git@github.com:joaomcruz/challenge-qa-engineer-bravocare.git` if you're doing it through SSH and press enter.
 If you want to do it via HTTPS do `git clone https://github.com/joaomcruz/challenge-qa-engineer-bravocare.git` instead.

 3 - Open the project's folder(that can be done within the terminal by typing `cd challenge-qa-engineer-bravocare` .
 If you can't manage to open the folder within the terminal, close the terminal, open it manually via the user interface, and open a terminal inside the project's folder).
 Now that you're inside the project's folder, with the terminal opened, type the command `npm install`.
 That's gonna install all of the dependencies needed for the project to work.